balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ***Spring Cloud Stream Testing Support***

 <p style="text-align:justify;">
 So here it is!
-Testing support and in particular <i>MessageCollector</i> can help us test our code without a dependency to a real broker.
+Testing support and in particular <i>MessageCollector</i> can help us test our code.
+Without a dependency to a real broker.
 Instead, the messages can be held in an internal in-memory blocking queue.
 Here goes the test:
 </p>

 ```java